jackfranklin/javascriptplayground.com/_posts/2013-06-12-refactoring-part-2.md

     };

 _(If you haven't already, I recommend reading [the first post](http://javascriptplayground.com/blog/2013/06/refactoring-js/).
-This wont make much sense on its own)_
+This won't make much sense on its own)_

 At that point, I ended the post with: